DWSmooth/Restaurant-Microservice-Jenkins/restaurant-microservice/README.md

 ###        /restaurants/restaurantTags/{restaurantTagId} - Delete a restaurant tag
             will return:
-                Restaurant Tag has been deleted successfully
+                Restaurant tag has been deleted successfully